Festacio/Projects/README.md

 - C#: 4.
 (Used it while learning to mess with the Unity engine.)

 - Python: 4.
-(I think Python is a very good language, it's accessible, it's massive popular nowadays and it even is a great starting point for the basics of programing and logic thinking.
+(I think Python is a very good language, it's accessible, it's massively popular nowadays and a great starting point for the basics of programing and logical thinking.
 I just didn't get to use it much outside of my classes.)

 - Java: 3.
 (I would be open to learn it properly if any opportunity appears.)